zkomassa/fast_research/README.md

 # fast_research

-*Descriptions of each of the main scripts we created during our FAST undergrad research project:*
+*Descriptions of each of the main scripts for processing raw pulsar data:*

 **pulsardatascript_orig.bash** = A simple script to perform a readfile on some important info of any data file.